A JWST investigation into the bar fraction at redshifts 1 < z < 3: Introduction

 \section{Introduction}

 Stellar bars are one of the most abundant features in local disc galaxies \citep[e.g.,][]{Eskridge_2000,Marinova_2007,Aguerri_2009,Buta_2015}, providing insight into the internal evolutionary processes taking place in these galaxies.
-Several investigations using optical surveys in the immediate Universe find strong stellar bars in about a third of disc galaxies \citep[e.g.,][]{Barazza_2009,Nair_2010b,Masters_2011}{}{}.
-This fraction increases to $60 - 80$ per cent with the inclusion of weaker bars \citep[e.g.,][]{Vaucouleurs_1991,Menéndez-Delmestre_2007,Sheth_2008,Erwin_2018}{}{}.
+Several investigations using optical surveys in the local Universe find strong stellar bars in about a third of disc galaxies \citep[e.g.,][]{Barazza_2009,Nair_2010b,Masters_2011}{}{}.
+This fraction increases to $60 - 80$ per cent if weaker bars are included \citep[e.g.,][]{Vaucouleurs_1991,Menéndez-Delmestre_2007,Sheth_2008,Erwin_2018}{}{}.